 Online engines are BYOK; keys are encrypted on-device via Tink +

-Android Keystore + DataStore Preferences.READ_CALENDAR granted, the daily
+Android Keystore + DataStore Preferences.READ_CALENDAR granted, calendar

 worker uses the phone’s coarse location at notify-time instead of the